mahdyaslami/Guideline/source/php/conventions-en.rst

   #. a ``CookieJar`` has many ``Cookie`` objects;

-  #. a Console ``Input`` has many arguments and many options.
-There is no "main"
-     relation, and so the naming convention does not apply.

   #.
 For many relations where the convention does not apply, the following
      methods must be used instead (where ``XXX`` is the name of the related thing):